 - Shut off power to the PAL and the computer.
 Connect the supplied gray cable between the PAL (SER1) and a PC serial port. - 2 Switch on power to the PAL.
-When the PAL Job Menu is displayed, start up the computer. - 3 Double-click the PAL Loader icon, the PAL Loader screen appears.
+When the PAL Job Menu is displayed, start up the computer. - 3 On the PC desktop click the PAL Loader icon, the PAL Loader screen appears.